Olympians face uncertainty with Tokyo delay because of virus - WHIZ News

 “I have to postpone the rest of my life for a year and kind of confront what the rest of a qualification means.
 We don’t know,” Holmes told The Associated Press.

-“I didn’t come this far not to give 100% at the Olympics. … And it’s kind of the same thing with med school,” she said.
+“I didn’t come this far not to give 100 percent at the Olympics. … And it’s kind of the same thing with med school,” she said.
 “I finally got into med school just like two or three weeks ago.
 It seems like a decade ago.”

 U.S. swimmer Allison Schmitt is someone else who might need to reconsider her plans.